DOI-ONRR/doi-extractives-data/_how-it-works/oversight.md

 Standard-setting bodies shape accounting and auditing requirements for companies and government agencies.

+The Sarbanes-Oxley Act of 2002 was developed to enhance corporate responsibility, require financial disclosures, and combat fraud.
+It requires all financial reports for larger public companies to include an Internal Control over Financial Reporting (ICFR) assertion by company management and an ICFR attestation by an independent auditor.[^1] Prior to 2002, the auditing profession was largely self-regulated.

-**Publicly traded** companies in the U.S. follow Generally Accepted Accounting Principles (GAAP).[^1]
+**Publicly traded** companies in the U.S. follow Generally Accepted Accounting Principles (GAAP).[^2]

 The [Public Company Accounting Oversight Board](https://pcaobus.org/Pages/default.aspx), a nonprofit corporation established by Congress, helps confirm that registered public accounting firms are operating in accordance with auditing standards.
 The [Security and Exchange Commission](https://www.sec.gov/) (SEC) requires public companies to have their financial statements prepared in accordance with GAAP or the International Financial Reporting Standards, and requires annual audits by independent registered public accounting firms.

-The Sarbanes-Oxley Act of 2002 was developed to enhance corporate responsibility, require financial disclosures, and combat fraud.
-It requires all financial reports for larger public companies to include an Internal Control over Financial Reporting (ICFR) assertion by company management and an ICFR attestation by an independent auditor.[^2] Prior to 2002, the auditing profession was largely self-regulated.

 **Privately held** companies in the U.S. follow Generally Accepted Auditing Standards, which define the minimum standards for auditing private companies.[^3] Audits may also require additional work beyond what is defined in these standards.